November 2013, no. 11 (133), pages 118 to 120.

 Giants of the Infinitesimal is a collaboration between artists Tom Grimsey and Theo Kaccoufa and six eminent nanoscientists.
 The scientists are Prof Rasmita Ravall, Prof Philip Moriarty, Dr Ashley Cadby, Prof Lee Cronin, Prof Robert Jones , Dr Guenter Moebus.
-The Giants of the Infinitesimal are currently showing at Magna until 5 November 2012.
+The Giants of the Infinitesimal will be showing in Liverpool mid 2014.

 "Theo Kaccoufa's work explores visions of the future and questions the possible outcomes of genetic manipulation.
 Appearing like ghosts of the natural world, his three-dimensional wire drawings of flowers are born out of the desire for constant improvement, the search for that which is bigger, better and longer lasting".